OneIdentity/safeguard-api-tutorial/spp3-postman/postman-hol.md

 ![Server Variable](img/server-variable.png)

-Before moving, you should rename your `v3` collection to `core`.
+Before moving on in this tutorial, rename your `v3` collection to `core`.
 You can do this on the `EDIT COLLECTION` view, or by selecting it in the left pane of the main page, clicking on the three dots `...`, and selecting the `Rename` option.
+The `core` collection will be used later.

 ## 4. Import a starter collection for authentication

 In order to use the Safeguard API from Postman you need to be able to authenticate.
 Authentication is a multi-step process with the Safeguard API, so it isn't possible to do that by creating a single request.
-In order for multiple requests to work together, they need to be part of a collection and they need to be able to pass information to one another via the environment.
+For multiple requests to work together, they need to be part of a collection and they need to be able to pass information to one another via the environment.